 Cross-Campus Transfer to the College of Engineering

-Cross-Campus Applicants must also maintain a minimum of a 2.5 cumulative GPA and completed less than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
+Cross-Campus applicants must also maintain a minimum of a 2.5 cumulative GPA and have completed fewer than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
 An Engineering GPA, calculated exclusively from the prerequisite courses, must also be above a 2.5 to be considered for admission.
-Students cannot be admitted or considered for admission if they are on Academic Probation of any kind.
-This requirement is effective as of Fall 2019.
+Students that receive an incomplete grade must petition the ADUE for approval.
+This requirement is effective as of Fall 2022.

 Note: A Cross-Campus applicant that completes the required courses and is above a 2.5 is not guaranteed admission into the College of Engineering.

 Students above 55 credits, excluding AP/IB credit and the prerequisite courses must go through the Scholastic Standing Committee and petition for an exception to the College Rules: https://ecas.engin.umich.edu/ssc/petitions/exceptions/.